Pickleball Gear

 1. The Erne - best overall

-2. Spinshot - best cheap
+2. Furlihong 680PBH Pickleball Starter Kit - best cheap

-3. SIMON X - best professional
+4. SIMON X - most durable

 Make sure you pick the one that suits you best.
 What's best for me may not be best for you.